- Canadian investment managers split over the impact of events in Europe

 "ECB policy action has reduced the number of bears on Europe," said Greg Nott, Chief Investment Officer, Russell Investments Canada Limited, adding that while most managers no longer had a negative outlook on the region, they were still somewhat wary.
 "The risk of the Euro zone falling apart has been substantially reduced," he said.
 "But is it clear sailing from now on?
 Certainly not."

-Divided outlook about impact of European developments, China's slowing
+Divided outlook about impact of European developments, China's slowing growth on markets

 Still, the ECB's bond-purchasing program has investment managers feeling a lot more positive on the outlook for Europe.
 Of those surveyed, 57% felt that developments in the Euro zone debt crisis would be a positive for active managers over the next year, while only 29% felt such developments would be a negative factor.